• Skip to primary navigation

 • Butter: This is a very butter-flavor forward cake, so be sure to use high-quality unsalted butter.
 I highly recommend European-style butter.

 • Peach: You'll need just one ripe peach to bake on top of the cake.
+You could also use canned peaches in a pinch!

-• Baking Powder: This cake is meant to be dense with a tight crumb, so only ¾ teaspoon of baking powder is added to the batter.
+• Baking Powder: This cake is meant to be dense with a tight crumb, so only 1 teaspoon of baking powder is added to the batter.

 • Buttermilk: The buttermilk is meant amplify the rich & buttery flavor, as well as add moisture.
+Alternatively, you can use whole milk or sour cream.

 • Oil: To ensure this pound cake bakes up moist, add light-tasting extra virgin olive oil.